hnakae/go-club/_posts/proverbs.md

 As you can probably tell, this result from attacking the weak group with the wall has a good relationship with the three stones black played on the left side, and the result will likely be more profitable than trying to surround territory with the wall in the first place.

-When you can use your thickness to attack a weak group to create a second wall to build a ji-moyo, we are using the factory as intended to generate the most profit, and this is the essence of how to think about thickness.
+When you can use your thickness to attack a weak group to create a second wall to build a ji-moyo with, we are using the factory as intended to generate the most profit, and this is the essence of how to think about thickness.

 Finally, let's look at the two results side by side and really take in the difference.